MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ^ LDAP injection, XSS, SQL
   - Probably as developers no one needs to worry about LDAP injection, maybe IT.
-  - XSS, a type of injection wehre you inject code into a webpage.
+  - XSS, a type of injection where you inject code into a webpage (Note Footer).

+^ Validate, sanitize, escape any data that crosses trust boundaries.
+  - Any input you get from a client, input you receive from another API.

 ^ Use frameworks that assemble HTML safely
   - Better frameworks has been the driving factor the decline.
   - Cross-site scripting is one of the easier vulnerabilities to fix because of the improvement in frameworks.
+    - One of the reasons it was combined into Injection.
+    - Simple input-validation
+      - validate file contents match their file extensions
+      - validate the content-types (if you expect json, make sure it's json)

 ---